Kari is a full-time blogger and ghostwriter covering topics about freelancing on various sites.

 It is important to note that the requester can tip you even after they have approved your articles.
 Even a year after, as long as it is sitting in their approved articles requested section.

-For The Requesters
+For the Requesters

 It is cheap to buy an article on iWriter.
 If you want, you can buy a 1000-word article for less than $10.
 You can even buy a 300-word article for less than a couple of dollars.
 You can't get much cheaper than that.

-You can reject the writers work if you don't like the article and it will go back into the writers pool to be picked up by someone else.
+You can reject the writer's work if you don't like the article, and it will go back into the writer's pool to be picked up by someone else.
 This means that you never have to take an article you are not satisfied with.

 After you find some writers you like on iWriter, you can pick them as your 'favorite writers' so that you get the same quality time and time again instead of wondering who is going to write your article and whether it will be any good.
 This saves a lot of time.

-Elite writers are generally really good writers, and they worth the extra few bucks that you have to shell out.
-It is still cheaper to buy from them then from other people on other sites, and it's well worth the money.
+Elite writers are generally really good writers, and they are worth the extra few bucks that you have to shell out.
+It is still cheaper to buy from them than from other people on other sites, and it's well worth the money.
 Take advantage of the fact that you can only promote your articles to elite writers if you want.